kevinAshah/Financial-News-Research-Tool/README.md

 - main.py: The main Streamlit application script.
 - requirements.txt: A list of required Python packages for the project.
 - faiss_store_openai.pkl: A pickle file to store the FAISS index.
-- .env: Configuration file for storing your OpenAI API key.
+- .env: Configuration file for storing the OpenAI API key.